Hillary Clinton email controversy

 On October 28, 2016, eleven days before the election, Comey notified Congress that the FBI had started looking into newly discovered emails.
 On November 6, Comey notified Congress that the FBI had not changed its conclusion.
 Comey's timing was contentious, with critics saying that he had violated Department of Justice guidelines and precedent, and prejudiced the public against Clinton.
 The controversy received more media coverage than any other topic during the presidential campaign.
-Clinton and other observers like Nate Silver, Ezra Klein and Vox argue that the reopening of the investigation was the main reason for her loss in the election.
+Clinton argues that the reopening of the investigation was one of the reasons for her loss in the election.
 Comey said in his 2018 book A Higher Loyalty that his decision may have been unconsciously influenced by the fact that he considered it extremely likely that Clinton would become the next president.

 On June 14, 2018, the Department of Justice's Office of the Inspector General released its report on the FBI's and DOJ's handling of Clinton's investigation, finding no evidence of political bias and lending support for the decision to not prosecute Clinton.
 A three-year State Department investigation concluded in September 2019 that 38 individuals were "culpable" in 91 instances of sending classified information that reached Clinton's email account, though it found "no persuasive evidence of systemic, deliberate mishandling of classified information".
 Yet a September 2022 "Fact Checker" analysis by The Washington Post, which followed a tweet by Clinton claiming, "I had zero emails that were classified", also quotes the same 2019 State Department report as having noted, "None of the emails at issue in this review were marked as classified."